Filing Bankruptcy on Your Doctor

 Often, clients find that the doctor is willing to work with them by accepting payments over time.
 Also, any insurance coverage that applies may still have to be paid to the doctor, even with the bankruptcy filing.
 Sometimes a doctor will write off the debt, and continue services with a patient.
+Your doctor may be willing to continue treating you just because your insurance co-pay is high enough to justify continued service despite you discharging their bills in a bankruptcy.
 Other times, doctors have refused further appointments with a patient or don’t offer payment plans.
+Your doctor may be more likely to continue treating you if you file a Chapter 13 as opposed to a Chapter 7 Bankruptcy.

-It is also common that a patient changes doctors because of insurance coverage, not because they have medial costs owed to the doctor.
+It is also common that a patient changes doctors because of insurance coverage, not because they have medical costs owed to the doctor.
 The point is, this situation is fairly common, and if your physician will not work with you, in order to take care of your financial debt relief, you simply may have to change doctors.
+Unless you have an extremely rare condition that your doctor specialized in, you should be able to find a new doctor to substitute your old one.
+You will have to wait at least 8 years before you are eligible to file another Chapter 7 Bankruptcy, which means it will be 8 years until you can again discharge medical debt.
+Even if your new doctor is somehow aware that you have previously filed bankruptcy, this fact should eliminate any hesitations they have about working as your doctor.